tillandsia xerographica air plant

 hundreds of blooming tillandsia xerographica at the farm

-Native to Mexico, Guatemala, and El Salvador, the Xerographica is known to grow in subtropical, dry regions.
+Native to Mexico, Guatemala, and El Salvador, Xerographica is known to grow in subtropical, dry regions.
 Xerographica, like all air plants, is an epiphytic species, meaning it obtains its nutrients and moisture from the air through its leaves instead of soil.
 In their native habitats, Xerographica can be found growing on tall tree branches or in crevices between large rocks.
 In the wild, the plant’s trichomes protect the leaves from excess sunlight and heat while also retaining moisture from morning dew.

-Like most air plants, Tillandsia Xerographica is low maintenance.
+Like most air plants, Tillandsia Xerographica is low-maintenance.
 It is also more drought tolerant and can endure more direct sunlight than most species of Tillandsia.
 However, bright and indirect light is best.
 When it comes to watering, Xerographica have the ability to pull moisture from the air around them.
 This means that they can adapt well when removed from the humidity they are accustomed to – but, these plants still require regular watering.
-Misting these plants a few times a week and soaking them once a month is the ideal routine to follow.
-When soaking your Xerographica, it's best to completely submerge them underwater for about thirty minutes.
+Misting these plants a few times a week and soaking them once a month is the ideal routine to follow – watch the full watering tutorial at the bottom of this blog.
+When soaking your Xerographica, it's best to completely submerge them underwater for about 30 minutes.
 Then, make sure to gently shake your plant to remove excess water and let it completely dry before returning it to its home.
 Placing the plant upside down to dry is ideal as it allows excess water to drain out.
 Xerographica are particularly susceptible to rot because of their thick, tight leaves so it is key to ensure they are totally dry after each watering!
-You will notice that a fully hydrated Xerographica will have straight leaves while they will have a twisted appearance in more dry conditions.
-The plants are versatile and do well in both humid and dry climates but it is best to water them regularly.
-As long as the Xerographica dries properly, overwatering is typically not an issue.
-A common care mistake with Xerographica is to underwater the plants to prevent rot.
-A dehydrated plant will often fall apart when soaked.

 close up of red and orange tillandsia xerographica air plant bloom spikeshundreds of tillandsia xerographica air plants with bloom spikes at the farm

 Want to learn more about Xerographica farming?
-Read our popular blog post, "Air Plants of the Future: Growing T. Xerographica by Seed".
+Read our popular blog post, Air Plants of the Future: Growing T. Xerographica by Seed.

 Leave a comment